-In other words, they encapsulate essential components for media-buying in selling that otherwise are scattered across the vast programmatic ecosystem.
+In other words, they encapsulate essential components for media-buying and selling that otherwise are scattered across the vast programmatic ecosystem.
 As a rule, ad stacks belong to the ad tech providers that grow and develop their programmatic business over time, add the new solutions, and integrate new partners.

 How ad stacks prevent fragmentation?

 In the majority of cases, platforms in ad tech stack are interconnected in order to intensify the chance for successful deal closing.
 The more supply or/and demand sources the platform is connected to, the more opportunities publishers and advertisers have to find what they need.
-By contrast, a stand-alone DSP or SSP is limited by the number of currently connected partners and core platform functionality.
+By contrast, a standalone DSP or SSP is limited by the number of currently connected partners and core platform functionality.